eclipse/buildship/docs/user/Overview.md

 You can cancel all long-running operations like importing a project, executing tasks, refreshing the tasks, etc.

 This is available if the Gradle build is run with target Gradle version 2.1 or newer.

+## Composite build support

+Gradle 3.1 introduced the concept of [composite builds](https://docs.gradle.org/3.1/release-notes#composite-builds).
+To quote the release notes, _"composite builds allow you to integrate independent Gradle builds, effectively giving you something like a multi-project build while keeping the builds separate"_.
+Staring from version 2.0, Buildship can seamlessly import composite builds into Eclipse, The dependency resolution and the tasks execution works the same way as in the command line.